isfegu/samuel/docs/dothyphen-wasm.md

 A WebAssembly wrapper of _DotHyphen_.

+> Info: When `dothyphen-wasm` is published as Node.js module, it uses the name `@isfegu/dothyphen-wasm`

 ## Building

 Due to this crate uses wasm-bindgen, this crate must be built using wasm-pack.
 [Read the official documentation](https://rustwasm.github.io/wasm-pack/book/commands/build.html) to get more information about building process.